 10. On completing the requisite number of terms, or hours of study, as set out in Regulation 12 a student who has satisfied the Examiners in the M.B.A.
 Examination shall be entitled to proceed to the degree of Master of Business Administration.

-Relation to courses of research.
 11. A student who has taken the M.B.A.
-Examination shall not be entitled to count the period or any part of the period during which they have been a candidate for that examination towards a course of research for the degree of Ph.D., M.Sc., M.Litt., or Bus.D.
+Examination shall not be entitled to count the period or of research for the degree of Ph.D., M.Sc., M.Litt., or Bus.D.